misterseyiayeni/onlineboutique-infra/README.md

 Retrieve your AWS EC2 Public IP by running:

 aws ec2 describe-instances --query "Reservations[*].Instances[*].PublicIpAddress"

-    Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
+    - Copy your Jenkins Public IP address and paste on the browser: http://<ExternalIP>:8080
-    - Copy the Path from the Jenkins UI to get the Administrator Password
+    - Copy the Path from the Jenkins UI to get the Administrator password
-        - Make sure you're still logged into your Jenkins Instance
-        - Run the command: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+      - On AWS console, click on the EC2 instance, click Connect using EC2 Instance Connect, and run the command once logged in: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
-        - Copy the password and login to Jenkins
+      - Copy the password and log into Jenkins
 ![jenkins signup](jenkins-signup.png)

 ### Note:  Jenkins URL